filiphric/how-to-steal-ai-job/slides.md

   - we have a mortgage I need to pay,
   - I just booked a holiday for us, which is a very pricey thing for family of this size
 - I also thought that Replay was a groundbreaking innovation that was absolutely needed in the world
-- I hated the fact that we are giving up on that mission -->
+- I hated the fact that we are giving up on that mission
+- so I asked myself - why?
+-->

 ---